 Q2.
 How can I know the jewellery store I am buying gold from is certified by BIS?

-One can know the list of gold and silver jewellers that are certified and licensed by BIS from their official website.
-Apart from this, the list also provides the names and addresses of the jewellers and date till which their license with BIS is valid.
+One can know the list of jewellers that are certified and licensed by BIS from the official website of BIS.
+Apart from that, the list also provides the names and addresses of the jewellers and date till which their license with BIS is valid.

 Q3.
 Why can’t we make 24K gold jewellery?

 Pure gold or 24K gold is too soft in nature which makes it difficult to create any jewellery with intricate designs.
-Hence, most of the people go for 22K gold (BIS 916) or 18K gold for making jewellery.
+Hence, most of the people go for 22K gold or BIS 916 gold for making jewellery.

 Q4.
 How does buying hallmark gold jewellery will benefit me?

-Hallmark certifies the purity of gold and since it is the mark of purity, it instills confidence in the mind of the consumer.
-This means, if you are buying hallmark 18K gold jewellery, it will actually mean that 18/24 parts are gold and rest is alloy which will help you get resale value prevailing at the time of selling.
+Hallmark certifies the purity of gold.
+Since it is the mark of purity, it instills confidence in the mind of the consumer.
+This means, if you are buying hallmark 18K gold jewellery, it will actually mean that 18/24 parts are gold and rest is alloy which will help you get better resale value at that time.